zhangjingling/Vision-Motion/README.txt

 entire object.
 This makes the tracking much more robust.
 In the "basketball" data set, the tracer does not lose its target when the two green players overlap (frame 177).

-=============== Thank you ===============
-This is the last assignment of the semester.
-As is always the case in life, things always come to an end no matter how much fun I had.

-To tell the truth, the Computer Vision class has been THE BEST course I've ever taken in the CS department.
-The coolest professor and the chillest TAs, unequivocally.
-I learned and enjoyed much more than I expected.

-Thank you all for this wonderful experience.
-I will most likely pursue a career in computer vision, and CS4731 has marked an unforgettable beginning of a long and exciting journey.

-See you soon.